Feeling Off Balance Lately? Here's What That Could Mean

 • Pregnancy

-• Virus- Your sense of balance may be impaired by an ear virus.
-Colds may result in pressure fluctuations in the middle ear, which have the same vertigo-inducing consequences.
+• An ear virus may impair your sense of balance.
+Colds may cause pressure fluctuations in the middle ear, which have the same vertigo-inducing effects.
 In most cases, these infections go better on their own.

-• Medicines- One of the most frequent causes of balance issues is medication.
+• Medicines: Medication is one of the most frequent causes of balance issues.

 Frequently, drugs will include dizziness as a side effect.
-It's much more possible that various prescription medications you're taking may combine in ways that make you shaky.
+It's much more likely that the various prescription medications you're taking may combine in ways that make you shaky.

-• Getting older- Although you are wiser and older, you could be a little less stable.
+• Getting older: Although you are wiser and older, you could be a little less stable.
 As you age, your inner ear balancing system may deteriorate.
-Poor balance might result from weak eyesight, hearing, or even touch senses, all of which can worsen over time.
+Poor balance may be due to weak eyesight, hearing, or even touch senses, all of which can worsen over time.

 But put on your yoga clothes and get out your mat; balance-enhancing activities like tai chi and yoga can keep you stable.
-It's crucial to regularly exercise to activate our balancing system.
-You lose it if you don't use it.
+Regular exercise is critical for activating our balancing system.
+If you don't use it, you will lose it.

 To address balance issues, doctors often treat the ailment or condition that is causing them.
 The following are typical treatments for balance issues: